 The aim of leveling procedures is to realign the tibial plateau almost perpendicular to the long axis of the bone and the patella tendon.
 When this is done the resultant tibial thrust is zero and there is no longer a need for a anterior cruciate ligament.

 Dr David Broomfield performs three ACL repair procedures in dogs.
 The TPLO is most suited to large and giant breed dogs and working/gun dogs such as German Shorthaired Pointers with a normal to steep tibial plateau (TP) angles.
+David has performed approximately 500 TPLO's.
+The cost of a TPLO is around $3200 at the Murray Street Veterinary Clinic and covers all after care costs at the Murray Street Veterinary Clinic.
 The TTA is suited to medium to large breed dogs and can be performed in giant breed dogs with a shallow to normal TP angle.
 The traditional lateral suture technique is most suited to small breeds and is the cheapest.
 David uses locking plates and screws for the TPLO which provides additional strength and reduces the chance of screws loosening.

 Menisci (cartilages) - Menisci are shock absorbent structures of the knee joint that are often torn at the same time as the ACL injury.
 Meniscal tears can also occur after knee reconstructions.
 All procedures start with inspection of the menisci.
 If there is a tear it is removed.
 If a torn cartilage is not surgically removed a poor result will occur.
 This is one of the most common reasons dogs may not recover well form cruciate surgery.
 Approximately 10% of dogs will tear a menisci in the few months after a TPLO or TTA repair without a meniscal release.
 If this occurs the dog will become suddenly lame and will need to have the tear to be removed surgically.